 Concept and Theory

 A feature is “important” if permuting it increases the model error.
-This is because in that case, the model relied heavily on this feature for making right prediction.
+In that case, the model relied heavily on this feature to make the correct prediction.
 On the other hand, a feature is “unimportant” if permuting it doesn’t affect the error by much or doesn’t change it at all.

 Feature importance is one of the most popular techniques to get a feel of the importance of a feature.
 This is because it is a simple technique that gives you highly compressed global insights about the importance of a feature.
 Also, it does not require retraining the model which is always an advantage because of the save of computing time.